 Like many former socialist-bloc countries, Mongolia had state-sponsored organizations representing large socio-demographic groups such as workers, young people, and women, as well as smaller organizations promoting special interests such as environmental conservation, art and athleticism.
-The main objective assigned to these "public organizations" (olon niitiin baiguullaguud) (abbreviated to PO hereafter) was to assist the Communist Party in enforcing the Marxist-Leninist line and to educate the population in the spirit of communism.
-After two decades of postsocialist transition however, POs did not disappear, nor were they replaced by new associations as some had predicted.
-The trajectory of these inherited POs in the post-socialist transition has varied, but some organizations still remain significant in Mongolia.
+The main objective assigned to these "public organizations" (olon niitiin of demonstrations in 2005 to demand a government pension increase.
+The Association of Mongolian Senior Citizens (AMSC), a PO, criticized FAMSC's actions as tactically wrong because they conflicted with social norms and expectations for

 Mongolia is relatively distinct among post-socialist countries, as the Communist Party enjoyed high levels of public support in the aftermath of the transition to democracy and a market-based economy.
-The Mongolian People's Revolutionary Party (MPRP), now the Mongolian People's Party, won the first free parliamentary election in June 1990, and had overwhelming wins in 1992 and 2000.
-The MPRP's political status alone could not be sufficient for POs to remain significant in society.
-Unlike of demonstrations in 2005 to demand a government pension increase.
-The Association of Mongolian Senior Citizens (AMSC), a PO, criticized FAMSC's actions as tactically wrong because they conflicted with social norms and expectations for fledgling voluntary and civic associations, POs had inherited institutional capacity and human capital.
+The Mongolian People's Revolutionary fledgling voluntary and civic associations, POs had inherited institutional capacity and human capital.
 The leadership of prominent POs was often comprised of government employees who had the capacity to mobilize people and resources.
 Thus, organizational structures remained largely unchanged and were effective in maintaining relations with the grassroots.